 Why Ghost Kitchens?

 The concept is easy to grasp and transitioning from a dine-in restaurant to a ghost kitchen is a natural progression in the food industry.
 Ghost kitchens allow F&B businesses, such as the one you own, to expand at only a fraction of the cost you would spend on a regular restaurant.
-They’re wonderful, as they focus on catering towards Malaysia’s budding delivery industry.
-Ghost kitchens give you all the tools, security, and space you need, so that you can quickly expand your business with minimum capital outlay.
+They’re wonderful as they focus on catering for Malaysia’s budding delivery industry.
+Ghost kitchens give you all the tools, security, and space you need so that you can quickly expand your business with minimum capital outlay.

 Suddenly customers and areas you never thought were possible to tap into all become an amazing reality – with quick set-up times and low investment costs as well.

 In the F&B business, there is often nothing more expensive than the capital put towards an on-site, dine-in location.
-In normal restaurants, customers are greeted by a maître d’ and waiters come and take their orders.
+In such restaurants, customers are seated by waiters who come and take their orders.
 In the kitchen, a head chef makes sure that all the other chefs (often up to 20 or more) are doing their jobs properly.
 There are also dishwashers and cleaners who constantly make sure the restaurant is looking pristine, and toilets are kept clean.
-Together, you’ll be paying extortionate amounts of money every month in the form of salaries that eat away at your funds.
+Together, you’ll be paying extortionate amounts of money every month in the form of salaries that eat away at your profit.
 Many months, restaurants find themselves not making a significant profit.

-However, when you open and run a ghost kitchen, it costs a fraction of the price.
+However, when you open and run a ghost kitchen, it costs only a fraction of a traditional restaurant.
 Instead of these countless restaurant employees, all you really need now are a few great chefs.
-Food delivery businesses will step in to do the rest.
+Our runners and your food delivery service partners will step in to do the rest.